-See Lashley’s work in person now through June 13, 2018 during the “Water’s Edge” fine art exhibition at Broadway Gallery, Alexandria, Virginia.
+See Lashley’s work in person now through November 16, 2018 during her solo fine art exhibition at Broadway Gallery, Alexandria, Virginia.

 I paint with both water-mixable oils and traditional oils, and I get a wide variety of responses when people discover this.
 Everything from rude negativity (“what crap is that?”) to nods from those in the know (“I use them too, aren’t they great?”).
 It’s rather funny, as most art supplies don’t have groupies or naysayers like this … the lovers and the haters of water-mixables.

 You would think there would be a safe middle ground, but unfortunately, outright suspicion of water-mixable paints (oil and water shouldn’t mix, right?), or rejection of new science as bogus, can make artists retreat to tried-and-true materials.
 But technological advances have given us: lightfast pigments, more colors, and safer paint than ever before.
 The Old Masters would kill to have our paint choices, I’m sure.
 So let’s take another look at water-mixable paints with an open mind.

 Water-mixable oils (also known as water-miscible or water-soluble) can be a great asset to oil painters if you know some secrets to get started.
 I’ve had more than one artist friend confess they tried them, but “tossed them all out,” wondering why anyone likes them at all.
 However, you will see why many artists are very excited about these paints, when they’re used correctly.